ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 After successfully transferring an Access Token to the Group Manager, a signature verifier is allowed to perform only some operations as non-member of a group, and only for the OSCORE groups specified in the validated Access Token.
 These are the operations specified in {{sec-pub-keys}}, {{sec-gm-pub-key}}, {{sec-verif-data}} and {{sec-retrieve-gnames}}.

-Consistently, in case a node is non-member of the group with group name GROUPNAME and is authorized to be only signature verifier for that group, the Group Manager MUST reply with a 4.03 (Forbidden) error response if that node attempts to access any other endpoint than: /ace-group; ace-group/GROUPNAME/verif-data; /ace-group/GROUPNAME/pub-key; and ace-group/GROUPNAME/kdc-pub-key.
+Consistently, in case a node is not a member of the group with group name GROUPNAME and is authorized to be only signature verifier for that group, the Group Manager MUST reply with a 4.03 (Forbidden) error response if that node attempts to access any other endpoint than: /ace-group; ace-group/GROUPNAME/verif-data; /ace-group/GROUPNAME/pub-key; and ace-group/GROUPNAME/kdc-pub-key.

 ## Operations Supported by Clients {#client-operations}

-Building on what is defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group (REQ12).
+Building on what is defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group Manager (REQ12).

-* GET request to ace-group/GROUPNAME/active , in order to check the current status of the group.
+* GET request to ace-group/GROUPNAME/active, in order to check the current status of the group.

-* GET request to ace-group/GROUPNAME/verif-data , in order for a signature verifier to retrieve data required to verify signatures of messages protected with the group mode of Group OSCORE and sent to a group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
+* GET request to ace-group/GROUPNAME/verif-data, in order for a signature verifier to retrieve data required to verify signatures of messages protected with the group mode of Group OSCORE and sent to a group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
 Note that this operation is relevant to support only to signature verifiers.

-* FETCH request to ace-group/GROUPNAME/stale-sids , in order to retrieve from the Group Manager the data required to delete some of the stored group members' authentication credentials and Recipient Contexts (see {{stale-sids-fetch}}).
-This data is provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.
+* FETCH request to ace-group/GROUPNAME/stale-sids, in order to retrieve from the Group Manager the data required to delete some of the stored group members' authentication credentials and associated Group OSCORE Recipient Contexts (see {{stale-sids-fetch}}).
+These data are provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

 # Additional Interactions with the Group Manager # {#sec-additional-interactions}